ankschoubey/old-blog/_posts/dev-life/software-architecture/2023-09-07-v1-kafka-request-response-redis.md

 While implementing this, there may be a failure of `Service A`.
 In this case, `Service A` will also publish an error status as a kafka message against correlationKey.

 Yet, it may happen that `Service A` is unable to publish the error status.
 In such a case, we should introduce a timeout.
-This could be a few seconds like 3 or 6 after which the waiting `Service A` will timeout and return a 503 Gateway Timeout.
+This could be a few seconds like 3 or 6 after which the waiting `Service A` will timeout and return a `503 Gateway Timeout`.

 And since we are adding things to the cache and that record will not be used after the timeout, we should evict the cache after the timeout time.

 ```mermaid!
 flowchart TD